-We love this rice to go alongside tacos, fajitas, enchiladas and more.
+- Perfect for a Mexican dinner – We love this rice to go alongside tacos, fajitas, enchiladas and more.
 I have also thrown some of this in a burrito, along with some chicken, pico de gallo, guacamole and cheese.
 Oh My Word!

-Sometimes with a rice dish like this, I will bake it in the oven.
+- Stovetop or Oven – Sometimes with a rice dish like this, I will bake it in the oven.
 That is how I made this Chorizo Fiesta Rice Bake.
 For this recipe though, I did not want to use the oven, but instead I cooked it on the stovetop, which is more traditional to the preparing of Mexican rice.

 After a few minutes, add the onion, jalapeño and garlic.
 Continue to cook for another 5 minutes, stirring often.